Stormy9/Stormy9.github.io/CS460/hwk_01/index.md

 So, that's what I'm doing my multi-page, hyperlinked website on:  games our family has fun playing!
 Like a game-review site.

 <br><br>
 BUT...
-I had to learn Bootstrap first -- plus refresh myself on HTML & CSS.
+I had to learn Bootstrap first -- plus refresh myself on `HTML` & `CSS`.

-I'd learned -- and got *lots* of practice with -- HTML & CSS while completing my CIS degree at Chemeketa... but have barely used it since graduatuing Summer of 2017.
+I'd learned -- and got *lots* of practice with both while completing my CIS degree at Chemeketa... but have barely used it since graduatuing Summer of 2017.
 I've been too busy with Java, Data Structures, Python, Algorithms, Git, databases, and lots of other stuff my first two years at WOU.

-However, I recalled that neither HTML nor CSS are very difficult or confounding or anything -- sometimes CSS was perhaps a bit annoying, to get it to do just want you wanted, but not *that* bad..... and, I distinctly remember having fun with both!  [=
+However, I recalled that neither are very difficult or confounding or anything -- sometimes `CSS` was perhaps a bit annoying, to get it to do *exactly* want you wanted, but not *that* bad..... and, I distinctly remember having fun with both!  [=

 So, for a refresher and to play around with things to get acclimated again, I went to W3Schools for <a href="https://www.w3schools.com/html/default.asp" target="_blank">HTML</a> and <a href="https://www.w3schools.com/css/default.asp" target="_blank">CSS</a>.

 The <a href="https://developer.mozilla.org/en-US/docs/Web/HTML" target="_blank">Mozilla Developer Network - HTML</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/CSS" target="_blank">Mozilla Developer Network - CSS</a> sites, as recommended by Dr. Morse, are also awesome -- comprehensive and full of essential well-presented information.
 However, they don't have "try it!"
-REPL's in each section like W3Schools, and feel a little more difficult to navigate.
+REPL's in each section like W3Schools, and feel a little more difficult to navigate (at least to me).

 For CSS, <a href="https://css-tricks.com/" target="_blank">CSS Tricks</a> is also a very good resource...
 and for HTML, <a href="https://html.spec.whatwg.org/dev/" target="_blank">HTML: The Living Standard</a> is pretty cool, too.